 A. Participant is a Resource Entity as defined in the ERCOT Protocols, and Participant intends to provide Black Start Service (BSS);

 B. ERCOT is the Independent Organization certified under the Public Utility Regulatory Act, Tex.
 Util.
-Code Ann. § 39.151 (Vernon 1998 & Supp.
-2007) (PURA) for the ERCOT Region; and
+Code Ann. § 39.151 (PURA) for the ERCOT Region; and

 C. The Parties enter into this Agreement in order to establish the terms and conditions by which ERCOT and Participant will discharge their respective duties and responsibilities under the ERCOT Protocols.